Los Monjes

 STORY

-Oporapa is a place of religious habit.
-Early on Sunday morning the church is full of people ready to worship.
-As the service progresses, more people arrive on foot or motorbike, seemingly unconcerned by turning up late.
-This tradition came into existence through the importance of the monastery that sits up in the mountains, a little over an hour away from the town centre.
-This monastery and the monks (Los Monjes) that created it, played an important role in the cultural development of the whole region.
-The people from Oporapa would make pilgrimages to the monastery to seek the wise advice of the monks that lived there, and over time this has led to the faithful place we know today.
+Oporapa is a place of religious tradition.
+Early on Sunday mornings, the church is filled with people ready to worship.
+As the service progresses, more people arrive on foot or motorbike, seemingly unconcerned with being late.
+This tradition came into existence due to the importance of the monastery that sits in the mountains, just over an hour away from the town center.
+This monastery and the monks (Los Monjes) who founded it played an essential role in the cultural development of the entire region.
+The people of Oporapa would make pilgrimages to the monastery to seek the wise advice of the resident monks, and over time, this has led to the faithful community we know today.

 Farm Varieties